Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Results

 \subsection{Eliashberg-function similarity in quasi-freestanding graphene}

-In this second use case, we extract $\Sigma_n(E)$ and $\alpha^2F_n(\omega)$ for two photoemission kinks denoted as the L and R branches with $k_x \approx \textnormal{K}_{x} - 0.13~\textnormal{\AA}^{-1}$, perpendicular to the $\Gamma-\mathrm{K}$ high-symmetry line of Li-doped, Si-intercalated graphene on a Co(0001) substrate.
+In this second use case, we extract $\Sigma_n(E)$ and $\alpha^2F_n(\omega)$ for two photoemission kinks denoted as the L and R branches with $k_x \approx \textnormal{K}_{x} - 0.13~\Angstrom^{-1}$, perpendicular to the $\Gamma-\mathrm{K}$ high-symmetry line of Li-doped, Si-intercalated graphene on a Co(0001) substrate.
 The data were provided by the authors of Ref.~\cite{usachov:2018} and are shown as cut~\#2 in Fig.~7\textbf{b} of Ref.~\cite{usachov:2018}.
 Bands of the Dirac cones surrounding K-points are approximately linear~\cite{hwang:2007}, such that we fit them with the linear $\varepsilon_{\mathrm{L,R}}(\mathbf{k})$ fitting procedure of \textsc{xARPES} described in Sec.~\ref{SI:linearized_dispersion}.
-The geometry of the setup can be expressed with Eq.~(5) of Ref.~\cite{zhang:2022} by interchanging our definitions of $k_x$ and $k_y$ with theirs.
-In our case, $k_y$ varies along the band map with the detector angle $\alpha$, whereas $k_x$ changes slightly as the K-point was brought in reach with a finite polar angle $\theta$.
-In Ref.~\cite{usachov:2018}, the data from the two kinks were combined into one pair of real and minus imaginary parts by a method that we describe in Sec.~\ref*{SI:additional_graphene}, followed by the extraction of a single Eliashberg function.
+The geometry of the setup is obtained by performing a $90$\textdegree~rotation of the detector around the $z$-axis -- aligning the detector slit along the $y$-axis -- followed by a positive $\phi$-rotation that results in the finite $k_x$.
+We follow Ref.~\cite{usachov:2018} in employing a ``small-angle approximation''~\cite{zhang:2022}, resulting in $k_y=p_y \approx |\mathbf{p}| \sin(\theta + \eta)$, followed by correcting for misalignment with $\theta=-2.28$\textdegree.
+In Ref.~\cite{usachov:2018}, the data from the two kinks were combined into one pair of real and minus imaginary parts by a method that we describe in Sec.~\ref{SI:additional_graphene}, followed by the extraction of a single Eliashberg function.
 Instead, we separately extract $\Sigma_{\mathrm{L}}(E)$, $\alpha^2F_{\mathrm{L}}(\omega)$, $\Sigma_{\mathrm{R}}(E)$, and $\alpha^2F_{\mathrm{R}}(\omega)$, and discuss the symmetries that relate them to one another.
 A linear dispersion can be described by two non-interacting band parameters: the Fermi velocity $v_n^{\mathrm{F}}$ and Fermi wavevector $k_n^{\mathrm{F}}$.
 Since two parameters can be eliminated during the MDC fitting, all model parameters with a linearized band can be quantified in the optimization loop.